jump-dev/DiffOpt.jl/docs/src/manual.md

 ## Conic problem formulation

 !!! note
-    As of now, the package is using `SCS` geometric form for affine expressions in cones.
+    As of now, when defining a conic or convex quadratic problem, the package is using `SCS` geometric form for affine expressions in cones.

 Consider a convex conic optimization problem in its primal (P) and dual (D) forms:
 ```math